benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
+_[17 minutes]_

 - So we've talked about mixins, then HOCs, and just now render props
 - Then with React 16.8 (in February 2019) finally came custom hooks (dun! dun! dun!!! 😂)
-- When mixins went away with React 15 & ES classes
-  * We started molding React into patterns to try to solve our problem
-  * Our problem of sharing stateful, non-visual logic
+- They were designed specifically to solve this problem of sharing stateful, non-visual logic
-- Hooks, particularly custom hooks, are now the modern solution to the problem

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/annie-spratt-rx1iJ59jRyU-gift-box-unsplash.jpg) no-repeat center" data-background-size="cover" -->